-Harlequins v Worcester (Sat)
+Quins edge win over battling Worcester

 |Gallagher Premiership

-England prop Joe Marler returns to the Harlequins starting XV at Twickenham Stoop as Sara Cox becomes the first woman to referee a Premiership game.
+Sara Cox became the first woman to referee a Premiership game as she took charge of the fixture.

-Marler replaces Santiago Garcia Botta, the only change to the side that began the season opener against Newcastle.

-Worcester make just one change following last week's opening day win over London Irish, which ended their run of 18 straight Premiership defeats.

-Warriors' last two away wins in the Premiership both came at The Stoop.

-The most recent was against London Irish, who were using Quins' home as a temporary base at the back end of the delayed 2019-20 season - and they also beat Quins there in November 2019 when Shillcock scored a late try.

-Cox, meanwhile, makes a delayed debut as a Premiership referee after the Worcester v Gloucester game in June was cancelled.
+It was a delayed debut as she had originally been chosen to referee the Worcester-Gloucester game in June, which was cancelled because of Covid.

-She was the first woman to take charge of a top-tier game when Northampton beat Wasps in the Premiership Rugby Cup in 2018, but this will be her first league fixture in charge.
+Cox, 31, from Devon, became the world's first professional female rugby union referee in 2016, and was the first woman to take charge of a game between two top-tier sides when Northampton beat Wasps in the Premiership Cup in 2018.

+In her first league fixture in charge, she dished out one yellow card to Warriors winger Noah Heward for an aerial challenge on Tyrone Green.

 Harlequins: Green; Lynagh, Marchant, Esterhuizen, Murley; Allan, Care; Marler, Walker, Kerrod, Symons, Lamb, Lawday, Kenningham, Dombrandt (capt).